awsdocs/aws-proton-user-guide/doc_source/security-iam-awsmanpol.md

 You can attach AWSProtonFullAccess to your IAM entities\.
 AWS Proton also attaches this policy to a service role that allows AWS Proton to perform actions on your behalf\.

-This policy grants administrative permissions that allow full access to AWS Proton and limited access to AWS KMS, IAM and AWS CodeStar connections services\.
+This policy grants administrative permissions that allow full access to AWS Proton and limited access to AWS Key Management Service, IAM and AWS CodeStar connections services\.

 **Permissions details**

 This policy includes the following permissions\.

-This managed policy provides administrative access to the AWS Proton APIs and AWS Management Console\.
+This managed policy provides administrative access to the Proton APIs and AWS Management Console\.

 ```
 {